 It’s a logical question!
-However, a better understanding as to why adoption costs this much will make it obvious.
-The process of adoption takes a while and is really complicated.
+However, a better understanding of why adoption costs this much will make it obvious.
+The process of adoption takes a while and is complicated.
 Often, it requires legal assistance and the help of specialists to complete an adoption.
 However, understanding what goes on during the process of adoption will clear things out.

 The reason that infant or international adoption is so expensive is that the expenses are not compensated for by tax-payers.
 Unlike foster care, the expenses of adoption are estimated to cost around $100,000 per case.
-Additionally, there are some other things that also equate to this expensive cost.
+Additionally, some other things also equate to this expensive cost.